tier4/scenario_simulator_v2/docs/user_guide/scenario_editor/CreateSimpleScenario.md

 1. "MAP" on the menu -> Select "Load map"
 1. Select osm file (Lanelet2) and click "Import" button

-The map opens and you can see a screen like a following figure.
+The map opens, and you can see a screen like the following figure.
 ![](screenshot00.png)

 You can zoom in/out with mouse wheel on the map, move the map by dragging with right mouse button, and rotate the map by dragging with left mouse button.